Kipngeno37/Hello-world/README.md

 # Hello-world
-Coding is changing of Tecnology
+Coding is changing of Technology